 The Foreign Account Tax Compliance Act (“FATCA”) falls within Chapter 4 of the Internal Revenue Code (“I.R.C.”), Code Sections 1471-1474, and introduced under the HIRE Act.
 The purpose of FATCA is to identify U.S. persons (individuals and entities) that are not reporting income earned from outside of the U.S. Operationally, this requires foreign financial institutions (“FFI”) and vehicles in which a person holds a substantial ownership interest to conduct due diligence on their account holders and report Specified U.S. persons to the Internal Revenue Service (“IRS”).

 In some countries, local law restrictions prohibit the ability for direct reporting to the IRS.
 To remedy that issue, some foreign governments developed agreements with the U.S. Treasury.
 The agreement allows for the entity to provide the reportable information to the local government that will report that information to the IRS.
-These agreements are known as intergovernmental agreements (“IGA”).
+Intergovernmental agreements (“IGAs”) designate these agreements.
 The agreement provides a framework for implementing Chapter 4 compliance in that country.
 These agreements are identified as a Model 1 or Model 2 Agreement.

 - Model 1 Agreements require the submission of the required Chapter 4, U.S. person information to the local government.
 That local government will exchange the information with the United States.

-- Model 2 Agreements allow for information to be shared directly with the IRS instead of going through the local government.
+- Model 2 Agreements enable sharing information directly with the IRS instead of routing it through the local government.
 Model 2 FFIs sign an FFI Agreement with the IRS.
-If the FFI has a U.S. person to report, then this would be submitted to the IRS using the Form 8966.
+If a U.S. person is present for reporting by the FFI, then the FFI would submit this information to the IRS using Form 8966.

 Below are some additional FATCA terms that you should know.